4545 Fisher Road, Suite D

 Services to Counties

-The APA also provides full, partial, or supplementary probation services to several Courts of Common Pleas across the State.
-APA officers also provide assistance to clerks of courts and child support enforcement agencies in the collection of court costs, support payments, etc. Technical assistance, speakers, consultants and training are provided to probation departments as requested.
+The APA also provides probation services to several Courts of Common Pleas across the State.
+Technical assistance, speakers, consultants and training are provided to probation departments as requested.